irods/irods/manual.rst

 ==========   =======    =====================================================
 Date         Version    Description
 ==========   =======    =====================================================
-2012-09-     3.0b3      Third Beta Release.
+2012-12-     3.0b3      Third Beta Release.
                           This is the third release from RENCI.
-It includes a new package for CentOS 6+, support for pluggable resources, and additional documentation.
+It includes a new package for CentOS 6+, support for composable resources, and additional documentation.
 2012-06-25   3.0b2      Second Beta Release.
                           This is the second release from RENCI.
 It includes